DillK/TicTacToe/v1/readme.md

 Next is straight forward.
 We get our document element for our Canvas, and grab its context.
 Then we create the TicTacToePlayerTurnIndicator controller.

 The next three sections are resizing, drawing, and adding event listeners.
-We'll go over each seperately, but let's start with resizing.
+We'll go over each separately, but let's start with resizing.

 Before looking at the resize function, let's go over what this section does ...